Skip to main content

 Step 3: Identify hyperparameters to tune

-Initiating an experiment with grid search results in several experiments where each started experiment through grid search represents one of the combinations of the selected grid search hyperparameter values.
-After all grid search experiments are completed, you can compare and identify ideal hyperparameter values for your experiment (model).
+When you start an experiment with grid search, it will run multiple experiments in parallel, each with a different combination of the selected grid search hyperparameter values.
+Once all the grid search experiments have completed, you can compare the results and identify the ideal hyperparameter values for your model.

 1. In the H2O Hydrogen Torch navigation menu, click Create experiment.